coumbaK/TraceryCookBot/README.md

 --your answer here  --

 ## Describe the first thing this bot can respond to.
-What is the expressive range of do you say in response?
+What is the expressive range of what you say in response?

 --your answer here  --